UCSUR-Pitt/wprdc-wordpress-theme/README.md

 Copy the contents of the `dist` folder to a new directory in your Wordpress themes directory (`wp-content/themes/`).

 ### Development Installation

+The grunt command `sync:wordpress` assumes that WordPress is installed in the `public` directory.
+This works best with a virtual host/directory.
+After WordPress is installed to the `public` directory, you can setup the development environment by running:

-1. `bower install && npm install && grunt build`
+`bower install && npm install && grunt build && grunt watch`

-2. Create a symlink from the `dist` folder to your Wordpress themes directory
+With `grunt watch` running, any changes to the `dist` directory will be pushed to `public/wp-content/themes/wprdc/`.